numz/Comfyui-FlowChain/README.md

 * [📜 License](#-license)
 * [☕ Support](#-support)

+## 🤔 Why, when the 'convert to group node' option already exists?
+The idea came from the frustration users experienced with the many limitations and bugs in ComfyUI’s group nodes.
+While group nodes can seem useful for organizing nodes hierarchically, their actual use often leads to issues.
+Here are some of the major flaws I aimed to address:
+ - **Instability with primitive nodes**: Primitive nodes are often dropped when grouped, making them ineffective in complex workflows.
+ - **Issues with dynamic nodes**: Dynamic nodes, such as those with switches or conditional behaviors, tend to lose connections when grouped.
+ - **Incompatibility with ControlNet**: When integrating ControlNet nodes into group nodes, the order of inputs and outputs is crucial to avoid reversing results.
+ - **Complex node maintenance**: Managing nodes in ComfyUI can quickly become overwhelming, especially when you need to modify the same function multiple times.

+By solving these problems, my tool makes node management more intuitive, stable, and efficient, allowing you to focus on what matters: creating.

 ## 🚀 Updates
 **2024.11.01 Initial version features :**
 - 💪 Convert your workflows into nodes